7. General operational matters

 7.33: Mobile phones / tablets on test

-If an examiner takes their mobile phone on test they must ensure it is on silent or switched off.
+- make sure their mobile phone is on silent or switched off

 The examiner must manage this carefully.
 There is no objection to an accompanying driver using a tablet device or smart phone to take notes whilst on test, providing the device is on silent and does not distract the examiner or the candidate audibly or visually (the latter may be by window reflection).

 If an examiner feels that the use of an electronic device is causing undue distraction, they can ask for the device to be switched off.
 A decision to stop a test must only be considered after every effort is made to ensure compliance with these instructions.
 Should the test be stopped, a full report of the circumstances must be written on the back of the DL25B.

 7.34: DVSA policy on the filming of driving tests